bastienleonard/pysfml-cython/doc/sphinx/source/audio.rst

+.. class:: Chunk

+   .. attribute:: sample_count

+      Normally you should ``len(self.samples)``, but currently, using this attribute is much faster.
+Might be changed in the future.

+   .. attribute:: samples

-.. class:: Music
+.. class:: SoundStream

-   Will raise ``NotImplementedError`` if the constructor is called.
-Use class methods instead.
+   .. warning:: Currently, this class is painfully slow and is going
+                to be reworked.

+   Abstract class.

+   To create your own sound stream, you must inherit this class and at least define a ``on_get_data()`` method that receives a :class:`Chunk` parameter. ``on_seek(Time)`` may be implemented as well.
+   See ``examples/soundstream.py`` for an example.

+   .. attribute:: PAUSED
+   .. attribute:: PLAYING
+   .. attribute:: STOPPED

    .. attribute:: attenuation
-   .. attribute:: channels_count
-   .. attribute:: Time duration
+   .. attribute:: channel_count
    .. attribute:: loop
    .. attribute:: min_distance
    .. attribute:: pitch
-   .. attribute:: Time playing_offset
+   .. attribute:: playing_offset
    .. attribute:: position
    .. attribute:: relative_to_listener
    .. attribute:: sample_rate
    .. attribute:: status

-      Read-only.
-Can be one of:

-      * sf.Music.STOPPED
-      * sf.Music.PAUSED
-      * sf.Music.PLAYING

    .. attribute:: volume

-   .. classmethod:: open_from_file(filename)
-   .. classmethod:: open_from_memory(str data)
+   .. method:: initialize(int channel_count, int sample_rate)

+      This method must be called by user-defined streams.
+It's not available from built-in sound streams such as :class:`Music`.

    .. method:: pause()
    .. method:: play()
    .. method:: stop()

+.. class:: Music

+   This class inherits :class:`SoundStream`.
+   Will raise ``NotImplementedError`` if the constructor is called.
+Use class methods instead.

+   .. attribute:: Time duration

+   .. classmethod:: open_from_file(filename)
+   .. classmethod:: open_from_memory(str data)